symfony/symfony-docs/components/serializer.rst

 Ignoring Attributes
 -------------------

 All attributes are included by default when serializing objects.
-You have two alternatives to ignore some of those attributes.
+There are two options to ignore some of those attributes.

-* `Option 1: Using @Ignore annotation`_
-* `Option 2: Using the context`_

-Option 1: Using ``@Ignore`` annotation
+Option 1: Using ``@Ignore`` Annotation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. configuration-block::